-At this stage, English is not a 'content' subject - the focus is not on remembering the actual events that are described in a story or poem or passage, but on the way language is used to describe the events - the persons, places, processes, etc. Children may memorise the facts or descriptions included in the textbook and then 'reproduce' them at the time of examination, but that is not enough.
+At this stage, English is not a 'content' subject - the focus is not on remembering textbook and then 'reproduce' them at the time of examination, but that is not enough.
 Our goal is to enable them to come up with similar or even 'new' descriptions on their own.
 An open book test can provide opportunities for doing that.